-Keeping your baby warm and cosy during the winter months is vital to their health.
+Keeping your baby warm and cosy during the winter months is vital to its health.
 With Jack Frost nipping at everyone’s toes, it is important that you make sure that your baby is warm this winter.
 Babies are prone to moving a lot.
 This keeps them warm, in the main.
-With the night’s drawing in, many people want to look at ways that they can keep their baby warm during the long winter months.
+With the nights drawing in, many people want to look at ways that they can keep their babies warm during the long winter months.

 Keep the baby’s cot away from radiators and ensure that they are not in direct view of the window.
 Hot water bottles and other paraphernalia are not needed for babies.

-Fitted sheets and layers are perfect for keeping baby warm.
+Fitted sheets and layers are perfect for keeping the baby warm.
 Duvets are not necessary.
 Sheets and lots of them are great for keeping your child at the right temperate.
-You can invest in thick pyjamas and baby scratch mittens to keep them warm.
-But, having layers and blankets are important.
+You can invest in thick pyjamas and baby mittens to keep them warm.
+But, having layers and blankets is important.
 Remove the layers if your baby appears to be too hot.

 Docks, mittens and booties can keep them warm during the night.
 Swaddling your baby in blankets is a great way to keep them secure in their cot too.
 This will also keep them toasty during the winter months.